TheProGrammar/the-pong-game/README.md

 ## Description

-This is my first iOS game project I made using SpriteKit framework.
+This is the first iOS game project I made using the SpriteKit framework.
-I implemended three scenes in total - main menu, game scene and game over screen which automatically change dependently on user's inputs.
+I implemented three scenes in total - main menu, game scene, and game over screen which automatically change dependently on the user's inputs.
-It's a single player game so the other pad is controller by highly intelegent AI (which follows the ball position automatically).
+It's a single-player game so the other pad is controller by highly intelligent AI (which follows the ball position automatically).
-I added retro looking custom font and coressponding 8-bit sound effects and suitable music to follow the retro vibe.
+I added retro-looking custom font and corresponding 8-bit sound effects and suitable music to follow the retro vibe.
-Scoreboard counts the points for both the player and the AI.
-Whoever gets to 3 points first, it wins.
+The scoreboard counts the points for both the player and the AI.
+Whoever gets to 3 points first, wins.
 Clickable buttons, with animation, included for Start Game and Play Again.
 Added simulated play in the background of the Main Menu scene.